Invite friends and family to read the obituary and add memories.

 ElRue was a true example of Christlike service, giving generously of her time and many talents to her community and her faith.
 She loved the beauty of the outdoors, the quiet peace of a jigsaw puzzle, cats, and sharing music with her family.
 In a final act of comfort, she will be laid to rest with her favorite stuffed cat, Blackie.

+ElRue was preceded in death by her parents: Clifton and Chloe Alldredge, who surely welcomed her home with open arms.
 She is survived by her beloved husband: Clyde Stowell; her son: Tim Stowell; her daughter: Deanna Carpenter; and her sons-in-law: Ryan Marzo and Ken Carpenter.
 She was the fun-loving and proud grandmother of Blake, Leo, and Jasper Carpenter.
 She also leaves behind her two older sisters and lifelong friends: Marsha Brown and Jolinda Nickle.

-A Burial Service will take place on May 2, in the Oak City Cemetery, where she will be laid to rest among family.
+A Burial Service was held on May 2, in the Oak City Cemetery, where she was laid to rest among family.
+Those unable to attend in person, may view the recorded video of the service.

 In keeping with ElRue’s life of service and her passion for literacy, her family requests children’s books be donated in lieu of flowers.
 These will be gifted to a local nonprofit to help children discover the gift of reading, ensuring ElRue’s legacy of teaching continues to shine.